jrsenthil-kumar2312/credit-system-with-locking/README.md

   - Move db related queries from "service" to "repository".
 This improves isolation.
   - Implement dependency injection.
 This will allow us to follow clean architecture and avoid high-level module from importing low-level module.
-  - I have added few unit tests but it does not cover all the use cases.
-2. In order to handle race condition, I have added table locking mechanism for updating credit.

 ## Includes